- Location: Michigan

 There are two types of disabled placards.
 Both are intended for use by individuals who have impaired mobility.
 Applications for either must be signed by a medical professional.

 Blue placards are issued to individuals when there is little hope a qualifying condition will improve.
-They're valid for four years, expiring on the individual's birthday.
+They're valid for 4 years, expiring on the individual's birthday.

-Red placards are temporary and are valid from one to six months.
-You'll need to submit an application at a Secretary of State branch office.
+Red placards are temporary and valid for 1 to 6 months.
+You'll need to submit an Application for a Disability License Plate (Form MV-110) at a Secretary of State branch office.
 There is no fee for a temporary placard, which may not be renewed.
 If the disability persists, you must submit a new application.

 For more information about disability license plates and placards, parking privileges, free parking stickers, and penalties for abusing disabled plates and placards, read the Secretary of State's Disability Parking brochure.